Anti-ship ballistic missile: China

 China has inducted the world's first operational anti-ship ballistic missile, a "carrier killer" capable of carrying both conventional and nuclear warheads, known as the DF-21D.
-In 2010, it was reported that China had entered the DF-21D into its early operational stage for deployment.
+In 2010, it was reported that Chinese People's Liberation Army Navy had entered the DF-21D into its early operational stage for deployment.

-The DF-26, first revealed on the 2015 Victory Day Parade, is also able to carry anti-ship warheads, possibly hypersonic glide vehicles like the DF-ZF, to attack medium and large naval vessels out to ranges of 3500–5000 km.
+The DF-26, first revealed on the Victory Day Parade in 2015, is also able to carry anti-ship warheads, possibly hypersonic glide vehicles like the DF-ZF, to attack medium and large naval vessels out to ranges of 3500–5000 km.

 China is apparently working on a second-generation ASBM using hypersonic maneuverable reentry vehicle technology tested on the DF-ZF.
 This would allow the warhead to search for the current location of the carrier, instead of just dropping towards the predicted spot it was initially aiming at.
 The high speed maneuvers would also make the missile much harder to intercept.
 Type 055 destroyers are armed with the YJ-21 anti-ship ballistic missiles along with the YJ-18 anti-ship cruise missiles in GJB 5860-2006 vertical launch system.

 India

-The Indian Navy currently operates ship launched Dhanush ballistic missiles (a variant of the Prithvi-III missile) for anti-ship roles.
-Dhanush has a range of 750 km.
+Between 2007 and 2009, the Indian Navy carried out the successful trials of Dhanush (lit.
+Bow) ballistic missiles, which is a naval variant of the Prithvi-III missile, for anti-ship roles.
+The Indian Navy currently operates the Dhanush which has a range of 750 km.

 Iran

-In February 2011, Iran demonstrated a short-range anti-ship ballistic missile named Persian Gulf or Khalij Fars, a missile based on the Fateh-110 which successfully hit a stationary target vessel.
+In February 2011, Iran demonstrated a short-range anti-ship ballistic missile named Persian Gulf or Khalij Fars based on the Fateh-110, which were fired from the land-based missile vehicle that successfully hit a stationary target vessel from the coast.
 It has been reported as a short ranged ballistic missile with a range of 250–300 km.

-Later, Iran introduced the Hormuz missile with anti-ship capability.
+Later, Iran introduced the Hormuz missile with anti-ship capability also being launched from the land platform.
 In 2020, Iran unveiled the Zolfaqar Basir, an anti-ship variant of the Zolfaghar with a range of 700 km.

 Pakistan

-The Pakistan Navy successfully conducted a flight test of an indigenously developed ship-launched anti-ship ballistic missile with a 350-kilometer range named SMASH in November 2024.
-The missile system, equipped with advanced navigation and maneuverability features, is said to be capable of striking land and sea targets with high precision.
-It has been deployed on at least one of Pakistan's Zulfiquar-class frigates.
+In November 2024, the Pakistan Navy successfully conducted a flight test of an anti-ship ballistic missile, the P282 SMASH, which has an officially stated range of 350 km, hitting a land-based target.
+The P282 SMASH was test fired from one of the Zulfiquar-class frigates and was reported to be equipped with advanced controlled navigation and maneuverability features, capable of striking land targets with high precision at that time.
+In early 2020, it was rumored in nation's media that the navy's weapons development complex, the Maritime Technologies Complex (MTC), was reportedly working on developing the rocket engine and the control system software.

+In November 2025, Pakistan Navy carried another test from one of the Tughril-class frigate, hitting a sea-based target this time.
+The P282 SMASH has been deployed on at least one of Pakistan's Zulfiquar-class frigates and Tughril-class frigates.